amityadav/AWS-SAA-C02-Notes-2020/Course/EC2/README.md

 | Dominant Performance Attribute | IOPS and volume durability                                                                                   | IOPS                                                                                  | IOPS                                                                                                     | MB/s                                                                                 | MB/s                                                                   |

+* Termination Protection is turned off byt default
+* On an EBS backed instance, the default action is for the root EBS volumen to be deleted when the instance is terminated
+* EBS Root volume of the default AMI's can be encrypted.
+You can also use third party tools like Bitlocker to encrypt the root volume or can also be done while creating the AMI's in the AWS console or by using API's
+* Additional volums can be encrypted

 ### [RAID Arrays using EBS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/raid-config.html)

 As you would do in a bare-metal server, you can also create [RAID](https://en.wikipedia.org/wiki/RAID) arrays within AWS EC2 boxes using EBS volumes.